 POSTSCRIPT: Wheatgrass and other cereal grasses have been the subject of considerable clinical and laboratory research since the 1930’s.
 My own clinical experience has shown how effective it can be for treating many other conditions.

-A case of an infant with topical steroid skin damage recovered by wheatgrass extract
+More Cases: An infant with topical steroid skin damage responds quickly to wheatgrass extract

 Note: Many topical steroid addictions begin during infancy.
 Avoid using topical steroids on children at all costs.

-Figure 2.
-The same elbow after three-weeks' treatment with wheatgrass extract only.
+Figures 5 & 6.
+Note the severe damage to this young child's skin caused by application of topical steroids over several months.
+Note the same elbow following three-weeks' treatment with wheatgrass extract only.
 This child was fortunate.
-Had the TS not been stopped and replaced with wheatgrass, he may well have become topical steroid-addicted.
+Had the TS not been stopped and replaced with wheatgrass, he may well have become topical steroid-addicted, possibly for life.

 Most juveniles outgrow eczema by the time they turn 20.
 If they are still using TS by then, they may become addicted for life.
 Ironically, patients are often being “treated” to overcome side effects caused by topical steroids, with topical steroids, which seems rather absurd.
 Instead, they should be weaned off these drugs as soon as possible.
 Often, stronger steroids are introduced at this stage to "help prevent withdrawal effects", but this only aggravates the condition and addiction.